Skip to content

 • Who is a retiree of:

-• the Teacher Retirement System of Texas, the majority of whose service was credited in that system in a position with a state agency.
+• The Teacher Retirement System of Texas, the majority of whose service was credited in that system in a position with a state agency.

 State agency